Race has a chokehold on the soul of America.

 If my white friends understood systemic racism, and all its machinations, I believe their innate goodness, their humanity, would manifest itself; but right now there persists an intentional effort that has endured for over four hundred years to bury the truth, to ensure the electors remain ignorant, (a vital ingredient for the implementation of fascism), to unleash disinformation that only serves to separate Americans, to bury history, and in the more egregious cases, to alter history.

-All these efforts are designed to divide, separate us, but connections are America’s superpower.
+All these efforts are designed to divide and separate us, but connections are America’s superpower.
 Our breaking down the barriers to connections, will save the union.

 Three years ago I underwent a double-lung transplant.
 Among other things, the operation forces you to confront your mortality, and as part of that process; you realize you are all alone, even while surrounded by the love of family and friends.
 It was a chilling realization, and I wasn’t sure how to process it.